Our staff (Faculty, Staff and other members)

 Shepherd Urenje joined SWEDESD in 2010 and works as a Programme Specialist in relation to formal education.
 He studied Development Education at the University of London, United Kingdom, and got a professional background in teaching environmental science and development education in Zimbabwe and the UK.
 Shepherd coordinates ESD support in teaching and learning.
 Shepherd’s expertise includes implementing strategies of learning for change, strategies that develop skills and competences for sustainable development.
-He now facilitates the EduBalt and EduBUP Courses and Campus Gotland ESD Learning Lab and coordinates the Partner Network of UNESCO GAP on ESD Action Area 3 Building Capacities of Educators and Trainers.
+He now facilitates ESD Courses in Higher Education in the Baltic Sea Region and Campus Gotland ESD Learning Lab.
+He also coordinates the Partner Network of UNESCO GAP on ESD Action Area 3 Building Capacities of Educators and Trainers and Capacity Development for Agenda 2030 in Zambia and Zimbabwe.